MI-AFP/tutorials/tutorials/11_performance-debug.md

 sys 0.00
 ```

-Simirarly, there is `foreign export` to expose some Haskell functions to other FFIs.
+Similarly, there is `foreign export` to expose some Haskell functions to other FFIs.
 Nice example is here: [jarrett/cpphs](https://github.com/jarrett/cpphs).

 ## Debugging

 Even if you are a good Haskell programmer, things can go wrong and especially in big projects it is a nontrivial challenge to find out where you did some mistake.
 Going thru the code in multiple functions, inner functions, various modules, etc. can be painful.
-Luckilly there are some ways how to debug Haskell program and some are pretty easy and similar to well-known.
+Luckilly, there are some ways how to debug Haskell program and some are pretty easy and similar to well-known.

 ### Tracing with `Debug.Trace`